 The book that inspired the 1977 film of the same name centers on Alison Parker, a young woman with a troubling reclusive Catholic priest for a neighbor in her New York City brownstone.
 When she hears strange, loud noises coming from upstairs, she’s horrified to find that no one lives there besides the creepy priest.

+We can't stop at just one!
 The line between magic and horror is blurred in Peter Straub’s novel.
 When two young boys begin to learn magic from one of the boy’s uncle, they realize that this terrifying evil is more than just a trick.

 Scary Stories to Tell in the Dark